 The Latio team respect art and especially treasure photography.

-Each year there are different formatting and means of expression, but the core value has never changed – high quality black-and-white photography!
+Each year there are different formatting and means of expression, but the core value has never changed – high-quality black-and-white photography!

-Calendars are worth being collected over the years and have become to be a permanent value in history of Latvian photography.
+Calendars are worth being collected over the years and have become to be a permanent value in the history of Latvian photography.
 Included are works of authors from several generations, some of them dedicated to well-known masters of photography – Andrejs Grants, Gvido Kajons, Mārcis Bendiks, Gunārs Binde, Vilhelms Mihailovskis, Valdis Brauns, Pēteris Jaunzems.

 “Latio” black-and-white 2018 calendar “Kārlis Lakše.
 Life in Latvia before World War II”

 Kārlis Lakše is one of the most exceptional Latvian photographers from the last century’s 20-40s depicting in his works of art values lost by Latvia, like Perse Waterfall, and intact landscapes, especially around Koknese, Latgale and Kurzeme; he has also immortalized his peers and important gatherings, like horse racing, open-air parties, plays, agricultural exhibitions.

 Kārlis Lakše, a native of Koknese, was a Latvian photographer and painter who lived from 1892 to 1949; he left the inheritance of more than 3,000 glass plate negatives.
 These plates make only a small fraction of his photos because most of them were destroyed during World War II.

 “Latio” black-and-white 2017 calendar “Uldis Briedis.
 Pros and Cons.
 Cons and Pros.”